07th-mod/onikakushi/README.md

 probably the scene is extended in the ps3 version.
 Since I don't know japanese, I can't tell which voices are actually used.

-- Chapter 2 -
-Missing Voice for Satako during the picnic scene, when she says ""Aaah!
-The last meatbaaaaaaaaall!!!"
-Following the numbers of her voice files, it should be 990400040.ogg but this seems to be missing.

-- Chapter 4 -
-Sound effects in the zombie scene stop some voices from playing.

 Changelog:
 -----------------------------------------------------------------------------------------
 v.
 0.0
-Test patch of prologue and chapter 1
+- Test patch of prologue and chapter 1

 v.
 0.1
-Chapter 1 finished
+- Chapter 1 finished
-Combined all edits of ps3 graphics patch and voice patch
+- Combined all edits of ps3 graphics patch and voice patch

 v.
 0.2
-Chapter 2 finished
+- Chapter 2 finished
-Fixed folder structure of patch archive
+- Fixed folder structure of patch archive
-Added in Extras folder with watermark-less window
+- Added in Extras folder with watermark-less window

 v 0.3
-Chapter 3 finished
+- Chapter 3 finished
-Fixed an error in Mion's dialogue in which PlaySE showed up Changed bg_045 to bg_044 in scene when Keichii mentions Tomitake while he walks to the dump site
+- Fixed an error in Mion's dialogue in which PlaySE showed up
+- Changed bg_045 to bg_044 in scene when Keichii mentions Tomitake while he walks to the dump site

 v 0.4
-Chapter 4 finished
+- Chapter 4 finished
-Fixed Satako's voice during the Old Bachelor Scene in Chapter 3
+- Fixed Satako's voice during the Old Bachelor Scene in Chapter 3

+v 0.5
+- Chapter 5, finished
+- Chapter 15, 15_2, 15_3 finished, but need testing
+- Created combine2.ogg for Naay! part in Ch.
+5
+- Found missing Satako in Ch.
+2 picnic scene (S19/04/990400040.ogg)
+- Found missing ps2 voice (S01/19/123100003.ogg)
+- Moved sound effects to 4 layer as fix for sound effects and voice playing at same time
+- Bumped up the volume of the voices so the bgm doesn't drown them out.

 Credits:
 -----------------------------------------------------------------------------------------